amparore/alphaFactory/README.md

 # alphaFactory

-A software tool for the computation of alpha-factors for general events in a DSPN net.
-Takes in input the event function f(x), the CTMC rate and the accuracy, and outputs the coefficients needed for the Uniformization function.
+A software tool for the computation of alpha-factors for general probability distribution functions.
+The tool takes in input the PDF function f(x), the CTMC rate mu and the accuracy epsilon, and outputs the instantaneous and accumulated alpha-factors coefficients needed by the Uniformization function.
+The tool implements the method found in the book "Performance Analysis of Communication Systems = Modeling with non-Markovian Stochastic Petri nets" by Reinhard German, with a modified tail truncation that is correct for both defective and non-defective PDFs.

 Written by: Elvio G. Amparore, Universita' di Torino, 2017.